vesellov/bitdust.docs.old/principle.md

 # How does it work?

-## Fully decentralized network
+## Fully decentralized peer-to-peer network

-The whole BitDust network consists of equal nodes, each one of which is both a client and a server for others.
+The whole BitDust network consists of equal nodes, every device acts as a client and server for others at same time.
 The user authorizes in the network by himself and safely interacts with others using his ID and a secret key.

 ## Distributed Data Storage

-Each BitDust network participant gets a chance to allocate his data on machines of other users, his suppliers.
+Each BitDust network participant have a chance to allocate his data on machines of other users - his suppliers.
-Uploaded data are backed up and organized into RAID array for ensuring possibility of their recovery.
+Uploaded data are backed up and organized into RAID array for ensuring possibility of reliable recovery.

 ## Automatic Data Recovery